SiddyHub/Dapr/README.md

 ## Running the app locally

+   Our Microservices i.e. Discount, Event Catalog, Shopping Basket, Ordering and Marketing have underlying data stores, which need to be created first.
+There are migrations folder under each service project which needs to be executed to create the databases.
+   So Run Database Migrations for each service project, and once all data stores are created, verify it in SQL Server Management Tools.

    Once VS Code with [Dapr Extension](https://docs.dapr.io/developing-applications/ides/vscode/vscode-dapr-extension/) has been installed, we can leverage it to scaffold the configuration for us, instead of manually configuring **launch.json**.

    A **tasks.json** file also gets prepared by the Dapr extension task.